YanzhaoShi/HSENet/README.md

 ### Stage 2: Pre-training the 2D-Enhanced 3D Vision Encoder

+The 2E3 Vision Encoder is trained to exploit anatomy-related local 3D patches aligned with reports.
+A semantic consistency loss is applied in Stage 2 to maintain alignment with the global relations learned in Stage 1, ensuring a stable local representation refinement.

 To train the Stage 2 model (**HSENet-2E3-CLIP**), run:

 ```bash
 cd HSENet/Preprint/